Seachtain na Gaeilge shona daoibh! 🙂

-Every year, in the run-up to St. Patrick’s Day, there’s a week long festival that runs in Ireland and in various other pockets of the globe aimed at celebrating and raising awareness of the Irish language and culture.
+Every year in the run-up to St. Patrick’s Day there’s a festival that runs in Ireland and in many other pockets of the globe from the 1st to the 17th of March which is aimed at celebrating and raising awareness of the Irish language and culture.

 In my home town of Brisbane it coincides with the Brisbane Irish Festival – a week full of activities (music, film, parades and so on) for the Irish community and those of Irish descent.

 This is one of a few reasons why this is my absolute favourite time of the year. 🙂

 In 2012 I taught myself the Irish language while living on the other side of the world with limited resources.

 I spent almost the entire year going from absolutely zero knowledge of the language to fluency (with a lot of frustrating hours of poor resources and not having anyone to practice with), and then I finally jetted off to the other side of the world to the Irish Gaeltacht in Donegal to put everything I learned to use.

 After all the hard work I put into learning Irish and documenting my progress here on this blog, it was the perfect climax for me to travel all the way to Ireland from Australia and be surrounded by the language for several weeks.

 This video I made summarizes my time there in the Gaeltacht:

 Since the end of 2012, I’ve been distracted with other languages (living in lots of different countries) but Irish is always very near and dear to my heart so I like to revisit it from time to time in order to keep it fresh in my mind until my next visit to Ireland.

 If you’re just starting out with Irish, it can be a little difficult to know where to start and what the best resources out there are so the list below will be helpful to you.